128technology/docs/docs/howto_router_migration.md

 The `migrate` command automates the process of migrating a router to a new conductor.

-1. Export the router configuration from the old conductor, and import and commit the router configurations to the new conductor.
-Depending on the complexity of the configuration, you may be able to simply copy and paste the router configuration to the new conductor.
+1. Export the router configuration from the old conductor, and import and commit the router configuration to the new conductor.

+ A.) From the **router PCLI** (this will include only configuration for the specific router), run `show config running flat > /tmp/router_config.txt`.
+The router configuration is exported to the temp directory as a text file.

+ B.) Open the `router_config.txt` file and remove the `conductor-address` from the configuration.
+This prevents the import operation from overwriting the new conductor address with the old one.
+Adjust any routing configuration necessary for the router to reach the new conductor.

+ C.) From the PCLI of the new conductor, import `/tmp/router_config.txt`.

+ `< /tmp/router_config.txt`

+ D.) Perform migration using the migrate command as shown in step 2 below.

-2. Run either of the following `migrate` commands:
+2. Run the `migrate` command from the old conductor:

- - From the old conductor: `migrate conductor <new-address> router <router>`
+ `migrate conductor <new-address> router <router>`

- - From the router: `migrate conductor <new_address>`
+ In some situations, such as debugging or for monitoring purposes, the `migrate` command can be run from the router: `migrate conductor <new_address>`.
+However, it is recommended to execute the command from the conductor.

 ### GUI